-Please check HERE to see a malaria map of Costa Rica on fitfortravel (a NHS website).
+Please check here to see a malaria map of Costa Rica on TravelHealthPro (an NHS website).

 For more information and advice on how to prevent malaria, see our How To Avoid Insect & Mosquito Bites page.

-Chikungunya virus infection in Caribbean islands and the Americas
+Chikungunya virus infection in the Caribbean islands and the Americas